julianlam/feps/fep/bebd/fep-bebd.md

 When an Actor receives a Follow activity containing an InviteCode:
 1. If the Actor does not manually approve follows, the InviteCode is ignored
-2. The Actor MUST ensure that the InviteCode exists and was acknowledged by the Actor prior to its use
+2. The Actor MUST ensure that the InviteCode exists and was acknowledged prior to its use
 3. The Actor MAY impose any additional restrictions to the InviteCodes use
 4. If the InviteCode has been deemed valid, an Accept activity is automatically sent for the Follow as would be normal for an Actor not gated by an InviteCode.